nilshartmann/graphql-java-workshop/INSTALL_en.md

 - **I'm happy if you have your camera on** during the training so we can see each other 🎥.
 Please only turn on the microphone if you want to say something or ask a question (which you are of course allowed to do at any time!).
 - Wifi is convenient, but especially for (long) streaming sessions, a wired network is more stable than wifi, so if in doubt, plug in the cable (and deactivate wifi) 😊

-# Installation and preparation of the workspace for the training.
+# Installation and preparation of the workspace for the training

 - Please perform the following steps **once before the workshop** to save us time during the workshop.
 - Note: you will probably need to clone the repository again during the workshop and also run `gradle build` again, but these should only be minor changes.
 Please make sure that you have access to git and gradle during the workshop (or internet access for that matter).